wangeditor-team/wangeditor-usage-doc-en/docs/pages/11-custom-menu/06-event hooks.md

-# Event hooks in the editing area
+# Event Hooks in the Editing Area

 ## What it is